piotrwitek/typesafe-actions/README.md

 ```

 ### - The Async-Flow
+> Starring `redux-observable` epics

+To handle async-flow of request to a remote resource in our application, we'll implement an `epic` that'll call a remote API using injected `todosApi` client returning a Promise.
-To handle async-flow of request to a remote resource, we will use `createAsyncAction` function to simplify the creation of necessary action-creators with a nice common interface `{ request: ... , success: ... , failure: ... }`.
+To help us simplify the creation process of necessary action-creators we'll use `createAsyncAction` function providing us with a nice common interface `{ request: ... , success: ... , failure: ... }` that will nicely fit with the functional API of `RxJS`.
-This will mitigate redux verbosity and greatly reduce the maintenance cost of type annotations for these action-creators, that otherwise we would have to write by hand.
+This will mitigate **redux verbosity** and greatly reduce the maintenance cost of type annotations for actions objects and action-creators, that otherwise we would have to write by hand.

 ```ts
 // actions.ts